azwyane/pimux/README.md

 git clone https://github.com/azwyane/pimux.git
 ```

-Now add this to site packages by first building by being wherr the setup.py is:
+Now add this to site packages by first building by being where the setup.py is:
 ```
 $ python3 setup.py sdist bdist_wheel